-Among Dr. Li's well decorated professional career at Weill Cornell Medicine, he is a long-distance runner and completed the New York City Marathon (1997 and 1998) and the South Hamptons Marathon in 2019.
-He is happily married to his wife of over 34 years and the proud father of four lovely daughters (two of them are adorable cats).
+Among Dr. Li's well-decorated professional career at Weill Cornell Medicine, he has been a long-distance runner and completed the New York City Marathon (1997 and 1998) and the South Hamptons Marathon in 2019 and 2021.
+In addition, he is happily married to his wife of over 34 years and the proud father of four lovely daughters (two are adorable cats).